-This effort on Beck's part to continually assure others in the Religious Right movement that Mormonism is simply another a "different denomination" of the Christian faith probably took a bit of a blow later in the program when he and his co-hosts were discussing a recent poll examining how many Americans believe in various conspiracy theories that eventually evolved into a conversation between Beck and his co-hosts about what beliefs they hold that others might dismiss as conspiracy theories.
+This effort on Beck's part to continually assure others in the Religious Right movement that Mormonism is simply a "different denomination" of the Christian faith probably took a bit of a blow later in the program when he and his co-hosts were discussing a recent poll examining how many Americans believe in various conspiracy theories that eventually evolved into a conversation about what beliefs they hold that others might dismiss as conspiracy theories.

-During the discussion, Beck's co-host Pat Gray, asserted that he "absolutely believes" that Jesus was married to Mary Magdalene.
-Gary, like Beck, is also a Mormon and this belief, while not being official LDS doctrine, is a common belief among Mormons, and it is one that Beck likewise appears to share.
+During the discussion, Beck's co-host Pat Gray asserted that he "absolutely believes" that Jesus was married to Mary Magdalene.
+Gray, like Beck, is also a Mormon and this belief, while not being official LDS doctrine, is a common one among Mormons, and it is one that Beck likewise appears to share.

-"You could talk me into that," Beck said, arguing that it was simply impossible for Mary Magdalene to be traveling closely with Jesus and his disciples unless she had been married to him.
+"You could talk me into that," Beck said, arguing that it was simply impossible for Mary Magdalene to have been traveling closely with Jesus and his disciples unless she had been married to him.